HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/app/ww_projects/ww500_md/doc/Compiler_selection.md

 CM55M_S_APP_DATA   |        0 |     5930 |    5930 | b02cf                 | <stdlib>
 CM55M_S_APP_DATA   |     2281 |       76 |   -2205 | str1.4                | <stdlib>
 ```
+I did not finalise this script but the work gave me enough clues to recognise the problem was with the
+libc libraries.

 ## Libraries